 It’s News Night on Mermaid Vigilance!
-Ship crew members preform safety drills as the Eustace Earhart Discovery Expedition team heads southwest towards the Central Pacific.
+Introducing members from Woods Hole Oceanographic Institution, part of the Eustace Earhart Discovery Expedition team.

 A group of ocean explorers has gotten underway on an expedition to the equatorial Pacific Ocean.
 We intend to search a wide area of ocean floor which may be the resting place of the Amelia Earhart aircraft.
 This discovery would end one of the world’s greatest mysteries and locate a priceless piece of aviation history.